hoangduytran/blender-manual/manual/addons/rigging/rigify/basics.rst

 To bind the geometry to the rig you can use your preferred tools.
 Just few things you have to know:

-- All the deforming bones are on the armature layer 30.
+- All the deforming bones are in the *DEF* bone collection.
 - Eyes and Teeth bones of the legacy face are not deforming.
 You are supposed to bind the eyes and teeth geometry through Child Of constraints.
 - Usually armature deform with automatic weights do a really good job out of the box if you correctly place your bones (and there is enough topology to work with!).

-For more detailed information on armature layers, Armature modifier and weight painting refer to the Blender manual.
+For more detailed information on bone collections, Armature modifier and weight painting refer to the Blender manual.

 .. _bpy.types.Armature.rigify: